UNINETTSigma2/documentation/code_development/guides/offloading-using-fortran.md

 The results are stunning: changing only one line in the old legacy code from `do` to `do concurrent` can speed up from 4 Gflops/s to 112 Gflops/s a 25x increase in performance.

+An intersting test is to compare this more then 30 year old reference code with a call to a modern library, the syntax is still the same.
+The scientific application fortran code will probably behave like the 30 year old example while libraries generally show far higher performance.